Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: Introduction

-In this paper, we present \system{}, a novel system that enables secure participant selection in FL for the first time.
-Our key insight is that while an honest majority may not exist among participants produced by the server, it should hold among the entire client population, given the \emph {prohibitive cost} of creating and operating a large number of adversarial clients~\cite{mcmahan2017communication, bell2020secure,shejwalkar2022back}.
-Therefore, by incorporating \emph{verifiable randomness} to the selection process, we can prevent the adversarial server from selecting an arbitrary number of dishonest participants.
+In this paper, we present \system{}, a novel framework that enables secure participant selection in FL for the first time. \system{} aims to provide the following desired property: \textbf{among the selected participants, the proportion of the compromised ones approximately aligns with the base rate of dishonest clients in the overall population}. \system{} uses \emph {verifiable randomness} in the selection process.

 Specifically, to achieve secure random selection~\cite {mcmahan2017communication}, \system{} allows each client in the population to determine its participation in a training round by computing \emph {verifiable random functions} (VRFs)~\cite {dodis2005verifiable, micali1999verifiable} using its secret key and public inputs.
-Once a client decides to participate, \system{} collects the referred randomness, along with the associated VRF proof, for other participants to verify the generation of the randomness.
-This approach ensures that each client's participation is provably independent of, fair to, and unpredictable for other clients.
-Yet, an adversarial server may still exploit this process to grow the dishonest cohort, for example, by sending incorrect and/or a selected subset of messages. \system{} further mitigates such misconduct by enabling honest clients to verify critical messages. \system{} provides a \emph{provable guarantee} that the compromised fraction of selected participants remains minimum, thereby maintaining the security guarantees offered by secure aggregation and distributed DP (\cref{sec:design_random}).
+When a client chooses to participate, \system{} collects the generated randomness and the associated VRF proof, which can be verified by other participants to ensure the integrity and validity of the randomness.
+This approach ensures that each client's participation is provably independent, fair, and unpredictable for other clients.
+However, it is still possible for an adversarial server to exploit this process and increase the number of dishonest clients by, for example, sending incorrect and/or a selectively chosen messages.
+To mitigate such misconduct, \system{} lets honest clients verify critical messages, adding an additional layer of security. \system{} \emph{provably ensures} that the compromised fraction of selected participants remains close to the base rate in the population (\cref{sec:design_random}).